 Related Work

 A substantial body of classical descriptors are designed in a manual manner, for instance SIFT (Lowe, 2004) or SURF (Bay et al., 2008).
 More recent manually designed features like DAISY (Tola et al., 2010) introduced a more complex pattern of pooling operations to make descriptors more robust.
 These descriptors have been considered to be a standard for quite some time.
 However, they cannot deal with large viewpoint changes.
-This is why affine-invariant frameworks for feature based matching have been descigned (Morel & Yu, 2009).s
+This is why affine-invariant frameworks for feature based matching have been descigned (Morel & Yu, 2009).
+By using an affine view-sphere simulation strategy, ASIFT transforms the two original images that require for matching into many affine versions and then features and descriptors are computed based on those affine version images, afterwards the descriptors are matched against affine version images of the two original images.
+As each feature has many different descriptors that are built on simulated affine views, it cope with affine distortions better than only detect features and build descriptors in the original image.
+However, it is also computationally expensive.

 An alternative to using hand-crafted features and strategies such a sampling many potentials viewpoints synthetically is to use descriptor learning (Bengio et al., 2013).
-To test if machine learning model could achieve better representations, Brown et al. (2011) proposed a descriptor learning framework, optimizing the configuration of different subparts in the descriptor.
+To test if machine learning model could achieve better representations, Brown et al. (2011) proposed a descriptor learning framework, in which a descriptor is composed of four different modules: 1) Gaussian smoothing; 2) non-linear transformation; 3) spatial pooling or embedding; 4) normalization,by optimizing the configuration of the second and the third modules.
 An extension of their work to be able to apply convex optimization in the training process is given in (Simonyan et al., 2012).
 In (Trzcinski et al., 2012; 2015), a descriptor learning architecture based on the combination of weak learners by boosting is designed, in which the weak learners rely on comparisons of simple features.
 In the training process, the optimal features for the weak learners are determined along with the optimal matching score function.
 Their descriptor outperforms SIFT under nearly every type of transformation on the benchmark data set proposed in (Mikolajczyk and Schmid, 2005).
 However, those are all one layer based method and has a risk of under-fitting the real transformation in data.